piyushgour/azure_resources/README.md

 ## Usage
  - in Root folder main.tf file to create new resources.
  - variables.tf file contains variables that referred in main.tf file.
- - all source resource are in modules folder with respective naming convention.
+ - All resource.tf files containing code are located in the 'modules' folder with the respective naming convention.